hyperledger-cacti/cacti/rfcs/models/identity/identity-update-policy.md

  SPDX-License-Identifier: CC-BY-4.0
  -->
-# Identity Plane Data Formats
+# Network Identity Update Policies

-* Authors: Bishakh Chandra Ghosh, Venkatraman Ramakrishna, Krishnasuri Narayanam
+* Authors: Bishakh Chandra Ghosh, Venkatraman Ramakrishna, Krishnasuri Narayanam, Ermyas Abebe
 * Status: Draft
 * Since: 25-July-2021

-# updatePolicy
+## updatePolicy

 The memberships in a blockchain network are not guaranteed to be static.
 Often existing participant members of a network leave while new participants join.
 As a result, the `verificationMethod` and `networkParticipants` of the *Network DID* must also be updated to capture the updated network structure.